dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**A team is not a group of people that work together.
-A team is a group of people that trust each other.**
+**The trophy is earned in the hours that no one is watching.**

-Simon Sinek
+Anonymous